min2ha/ukwa-site/content/target/40456/index.en.md

   "subject": "First World War Centenary, 2014-18"
 }

-# Publication of material directly relating to Horsforth: its community and serving foces in WWI

 Project to draw together material from newspapers, archives, personal memorabilia and private collections and make this available to the public.